Meet the Team

 Hi, I am Sara and I have lived in East Huntspill since 1988, having grown up in Mark.
 I am married to Chris, a dairy farmer and have 2 grown up children who both live locally.

 I joined East Huntspill PCC in 1999 as Secretary.
 Over the years many other posts have been added: – Safeguarding Officer, Electoral Roll Officer, Health & Safety & Data Protection Officer.
-In November 2017 I took on the role of Benefice Administrator for The Benefice of the Huntspills and Mark.
+In November 2017 I took on the role of Benefice Administrator for The Benefice of the Huntspills.

 The village, the community and rural life are very important to me.